actions/actions-runner-controller/README.md

 ##### Pull Driven Scaling

+> To configure webhook driven scaling see the [Webhook Driven Scaling](#webhook-driven-scaling) section

-The pull based metrics are configured in the `metrics` attribute of a HRA (see snippet below) with the period between polls being defined by the controller `--sync-period` flag.
+The pull based metrics are configured in the `metrics` attribute of a HRA (see snippet below).
+The period between polls is defined by the controller's `--sync-period` flag.
 If this flag isn't provided then the controller defaults to a sync period of 10 minutes.
 The default value is set to 10 minutes to prevent default deployments rate limiting themselves from the GitHub API, you will most likely want to adjust this.

 ```yaml
 apiVersion: actions.summerwind.dev/v1alpha1